 Four main steps will need to be followed when filing for divorce:

-- File a petition with the court, which states that you wish to divorce, and the reason why.
+- Prepare and file a petition with the court.
+The application can also be a joint one, which means it can be lodged by the couple together, in which case the statement must also be signed by both parties.
+If it is not a joint application, it will need to be served on your spouse.
 Once this is served on your spouse, they will then complete and return the ‘Acknowledgment of Service’ document, which confirms they have received the petition.
 RVS Solicitors will provide you with advice and a complete understanding of the process in a caring and supportive manner, handle the process of filing the petition for divorce for you, and answer any questions you have.

 What if my spouse does not want a divorce?

-Whether you can proceed with a divorce in absence of an agreement from your partner or not will depend on your personal circumstances and the grounds of the divorce you are relying upon.
+Whether you can proceed with a divorce in absence of an agreement from your partner or not will depend on your personal circumstances and when the application was made.
+If the application was made under the old laws, then a lot will rest on the grounds of the divorce you are relying upon.

 As the process of divorcing is rarely as simple as it seems at the first glance, we always recommend that you get a legal advice before starting the process.
 Our divorce solicitors will be able to advise you on the best grounds to chose to minimise the chances of facing difficulties in securing a divorce.
 Moreover, our experience solicitors might be able to negotiate with your partner and get them to agree on a divorce.
 We can never overstate the importance of having a third party rationally and delicately laying out the reasons for the failure of the marriage and how each party might benefit from putting a formal end to it.

-Therefore, if you find yourself in a situation where your partner is refusing to agree to a divorce or you simply don’t know how to approach them for it, get in touch on +44 20 3282 6726.
+Therefore, if you find yourself in a situation where your partner is refusing to agree to a divorce or you simply don’t know how to approach them for it, get in touch.
 We will also be able to help you if you have started the petition and now are facing difficulties.

 I think our marriage is not working, should I get a divorce?